IvS-KULeuven/ComboCode/Manual.md

     - Interaction with a supercomputer cluster built into the databases
     - Reading and using molecular spectroscopy, collision rates and level populations

+* <b> Theory</b>:
+    - Independent calculation of the energy balance of a stellar wind
+    - Iteration with the ALI numerical radiative-transfer code for consistent molecular level populations

 * <b>Data</b>:
     - Management of data files associated with radio data, SEDs and spectroscopic data
     - Fitting routines for resolved emission lines
     - Statistical analysis for samples and individual sources, and both resolved and unresolved emission lines

 ## 3. Setting up ComboCode
 In what follows, you will set up your folder structure first (much of which is done automatically).
+This concerns the entire ComboCode package, including the ComboCode and EnergyBalance classes.

 ### Folder setup
 The folder setup for running ComboCode can be split up into three parts: the folders specific to ComboCode, and the two folders for the GASTRoNOoM and MCMax RT codes that must be installed separately.